vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/build_own_config_cli.rst

       .. image:: ../../media/k2c-qli-build-ga/compile_terminal_new.png

-      For example, to build for the Qualcomm Dragonwing™ RB3 Gen 2 Core Development Kit, change the value of ``MACHINE`` in the preceding build command to ``qcs6490-rb3gen2-core-kit``.
+      For example, to build qcom-multimedia-proprietary-image, change the value of <distro.yml> to ``qcom-distro-prop-image.yml``.

    c.
 After a successful build, check that the ``rootfs.img`` file is in the build artifacts: